 The Student Experience

-- Experienced advisers can help plan your academic program and answer questions about the various aspects of applying to dental school.
+- Experienced advisers will help plan your academic path and answer questions about the various aspects of building a competitive application to dental schools.

-Students interested in the pre-dentistry second major will be assigned a pre-dental adviser (a member of the UNCG Health Careers Advisory Committee) during the freshman year.
-For a competitive application, students should demonstrate experience shadowing dentists, volunteering or working in a dental or service setting, and extracurricular activities that show a history of service.
+Students interested in the pre-dentistry interest track will be assigned a pre-dental adviser (a member of the UNCG Health Careers Advisory Committee) as their secondary adviser.
+For a competitive application, students must accrue experience shadowing dentists, volunteering or working in a dental or service setting, and extracurricular activities that show a history of service and leadership.
 Dental schools also require students to have hobbies or jobs which require hand-eye coordination and fine motor skills, as those are essential in the field of dentistry.
 Playing a musical instrument, drawing or clay modeling, small engine repair, jewelry making, knitting, and cupcake decorating are just small sample of the activities students have used to gain these important skills before applying to dental schools.